dernae/Module_16_BigData/README.md

 # Module_16_BigData

 ## Overview

 The purpose of this project is to analyze the responses of the participants of members of the paid Amazon Vine program.
 Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 The reviews are incentivized by companies like SellBy that pay a small fee to Amazon and provide products to Amazon Vine members.
-The analysis was conducted on reviews of furniture attained from https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt I usedd PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+The analysis was conducted on reviews of furniture attained from https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt I used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
 I continued to use PySpark to determine if there is any bias toward favorable reviews from Vine members in your dataset.